lmcinnes/umap/doc/basic_usage.rst

 This does a useful job of capturing the structure of the data, and as can be seen from the matrix of scatterplots this is relatively accurate.
-Of course we learned at least this much just from that matrix of scatterplots -- which we could do since we only had four differnt dimensions to analyse.
+Of course we learned at least this much just from that matrix of scatterplots -- which we could do since we only had four different dimensions to analyse.
 If we had data with a larger number of dimensions the scatterplot matrix would quickly become unwieldy to plot, and far harder to interpret.
 So moving on from the Iris dataset, let's consider